I don’t usually write statements without qualifying them. But today I’m feeling uncharacteristically bold:

 If you can stand it, you can try thrift stores or estate sales.
 This doesn’t fit well with me AND they are often white (see: What should I buy?).

 Discount department stores might have some on sale but I treated myself and got mine on Etsy.
-I bought from the lovely Kathryn at Smartkin.
-I went to her "sale" tab and asked the kids which patterns they like.
+If you can’t tell, I’m cheap, so when I bought mine, I looked for the “sale” tab and ask the kids which patterns they liked.
 Then I bought two of each to stave off dinnertime tug-o-wars over princess napkins.

 What should I buy?